weareenvoy/tdd-string-calculator/readme.md

 Next, it’s time to look at how we’re identifying a custom delimiter.
 It’s a pretty ugly set of code, I think.
 Can we make it more readable and prettier?

 First thing’s first, we’re really doing two completely independent actions here.
 First, we’re adding a custom delimiter to our delimiter list.
 Next, we’re removing the delimiter “piece” from the string so that numbers can be parsed correctly.
-Really, this should be two different actions: `getCustomDelimiter` and `removeDelimiterDeclaration`.
+Really, this should be two different actions: `getDelimiters` and `removeDelimiterDeclaration`.

 To facilitate a faster refactor, let’s pull out a helper function `hasExtraDelimiter`, so we can avoid code duplication between our two yet-to-be-written functions.
 Tests still pass here!

+Let’s put together the `getDelimiters` function now.
+All this needs to do is get all of the extra delimiters (so far, a newline and whatever singular character is added to the string) and return them.
+Once that’s good to go, tests are still passing!

+Keep in mind that we have yet to actually modify the `add` method in any meaningful capacity. `hasExtraDelimiter` did not change any of the underlying functionality, nor did it move the functionality into a different location.
+That is the end goal, but for now we’ll avoid pulling out certain pieces of functionality until everything else still works.